teberl/react-redux-todomvc/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is heavily based on the [example](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from reduxjs and the react-redux [example](https://codesandbox.io/s/9on71rvnyo)
+It is heavily based on the [TodoApp](https://github.com/reduxjs/redux/tree/master/examples/todomvc) from reduxjs.
+The Routing is based on the [react-router integration](https://redux.js.org/advanced/usage-with-react-router) also from reduxjs.

 ## Available Scripts